You put your safety on the line when you served our country in the military.

 But when you’re still trying to cope with what happened, dealing with the US Department of Veterans Affairs (VA)—with all its rules, steps, and forms—just creates more anguish.

-The attorneys at Horenstein, Nicholson & Blumenthal can help you gather the evidence you need and make a successful claim for compensation because of military sexual trauma.
+The military sexual assault attorneys at Horenstein, Nicholson & Blumenthal can help you gather the evidence you need and make a successful claim for MST VA disability.
 Against a system that seems uncaring, we’ll treat you with respect.

 We work hard so our Ohio clients can say “Helping me, that’s HNB.”Talk to HNB Talk to HNB

-Federal law defines MST as psychological suffering from physical attacks of a sexual nature, such as these:
+Federal law defines military sexual trauma as psychological suffering from physical attacks of a sexual nature, such as these:

 The VA also recognizes sexual harassment during military service.
 It defines sexual harassment as “repeated, unsolicited verbal or physical contact of a sexual nature.”

-The VA doesn’t award disability compensation for military sexual trauma as a condition on its own.
+The VA doesn’t award disability compensation for MST as a condition on its own.
 Instead, it awards benefits for health conditions that resulted from the trauma you experienced.

 Those conditions can include the following: